projf/fpgatools/img2fmem/README.md

 Licensed under the MIT License.
 See the [LICENSE](../LICENSE) file for details.

+## Changes in 2025 Version

+* Use palette API rather than hacking low-level data structure (hacking no longer works in newer Pillow anyway)
+* Format image output in lines to match original image for more manageable files
+* Generate more compact output for 16-colour output (one hex value)
+* Always set `memory_initialization_radix` to 16 (it's hex format)
+* Use new-style Python format string `f"{foo:02X}"`

 ## Changes in 2020 Version

 * Adds support for 24-bit palettes (16.7 million colours), but retains a default of 12-bit palettes (4,096 colours).